svcTheDev/easyBudget/README.md

 - Adding voluntary expenses and mandatory expenses
 - Update the balances on the home page

+# 14/12/2022
+- Adding voluntary expenses and mandatory expenses ✅
+- Update chart function to receive saving, voluntary and mandatory
+- Update the balances on the home page
+- Create a function to read the chart selected
+- Arreglar todas las funciones para el nuevo entry

 --- Pending issues
 - Update the month and year text of the list when a new date is added ✅
 - Fix issues with month qand list filter at the same time ✅